Minnesota Pre-Law Scholars (MPLS) Program

 College students considering law school, especially rising-seniors and those from groups historically underrepresented in law school, are encouraged to apply.
 The program is open to undergraduate students and recent graduates from any undergraduate institution.

 Students will learn about law school admissions preparation from Minnesota Law School staff.
-The remaining portion of class will be taught by a Kaplan instructor and will be dedicated to LSAT preparation and practice exams.
+The remaining portion of class taught by an instructor from The Princeton Review, will be dedicated to LSAT preparation and practice exams.

 There is no cost but participants are asked to submit a $100 seat deposit, which is fully refundable upon successful completion of the program.
-All Kaplan books and study materials will be provided.
-This includes access to more than 5,400 practice tests, a personalized website that analyzes your progress, and 7-day/week Kaplan support.
+All books and study materials will be provided.

 Attendance & Study Time